madnesspie/django-obm/README.md

 ## Future features
 - connectors for: ETH, ETC, DASH, BCHABC, BCHSV, LTC and so on
-- `cryptocurrency.blockchain` app that help in implementation multi cryptocurrency wallet
+- `cryptocurrency.wallet` app that help in implementation multi cryptocurrency wallet